 Verklärte Einblicke — 11 fragments from Beethoven's Op.
 9 No. 3

 String trio (violin, viola, violoncello)

-Amorsima Trio: Mia Detwiler (violin), Mike Capone (viola), Kourtney Newton (violoncello)
+Amorsima Trio: Mia Detwiler (violin), Michael Capone (viola), Kourtney Newton (violoncello)

 The concept behind Verklärte Einblicke (Transfigured Glimpses) was inspired by a note that artist Jasper Johns (b.
 1930) scrawled in one of his sketchbooks, which subsequently became a maxim invoked by contemporary artists, critics, and art historians:

 Take an Object.
 Do something to it.
 Do something else to it.
 [Repeat.]